comperical/MirrorEncode/README.md

 Of course, it must transmit an additional flag to the decoder to indicate
 	which option is coming down the pipe (misc. char or full word).

+### Potential Use Cases

+There are a lot of interesting use cases where you might want to use this technique.
+The main limitation of this code in comparison to other methods of lossless data compression are:
+	1) you must supply your own model
+	2) it is not optimized for speed
+Given those limitations, what might it be useful for?

+** Experimentation and rapid prototyping for data compression**.
+High-performance, industrial strength
+	data compression techniques are time-consuming to develop.
+	Furthermore, because of the No Free Lunch Theorem of data compression, you can never really know in advance what compression rates a new method will achieve on a particular data set.
+So you can use this library as a rapid-prototyping tool.
+You build the new method using MirrEnc and test it out on the target data.
+If it succeeds in achieving a desired compression rate,
+	you can take the time to code up a fast implementation.
+If not, go back to the drawing board and keep experimenting.

+**Validate the performance of your machine-learning models**.
+I had a friend who tried his hand at algorithmic trading using ML techniques.
+His method was doing well for a couple of weeks,
+	but then he made a minor Python indentation mistake, and because of that he lost tens of thousands of dollars.
+The basic problem is that ML models (and numeric computation in general)
+	cannot be unit- and regresion-tested like other types of software.
+Hooking up your ML model to a data compression test harness allows you
+	to be very confident you haven't introduced any bugs in your development cycle.
+To do this, transform your ML model into a compressor using MirrEnc,
+	and run the newest version of your code against some standard benchmark data set every night.
+Then if you introduce a bug, you will either see an absolute compression failure
+	(the input doesn't match the output) or a spike in the compression rate.

+**Pedagogical Tool in Data Science/Information Theory/Statistics class **
+A lot of ideas in the world of data science, information theory, and statistics can be off-puttingly abstract.
+What, exactly, does the Kullback-Liebler divergence mean?
+What's the relationship between conditional entropy and mutual information?
+Students can connect these abstract ideas to real, tangible code
+	using data compression software.
+For example, students can demonstrate by direct verification the basic
+	fact that the best compression rate for a data set is achieved by using a model that matches the distribution that generated the data set

 ### Installation